A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators

 Each Fourier component in $\cl x$ can be expressed as a series of diagrams similar to those in \cref{eq:ush-res,eq:ush-off-res}.
 By summing their algebraic expressions, which are functions of $\clu A$, $\clu A^*$, and $t$, and plugging in the steady states for $\clu A$ and $\clu A^*$ obtained from \cref{eq:ush-eom-eff}, we can obtain the perturbatively computed steady states of $\cl x$.
 These steady states are shown as grey bars in \cref{fig:ush-ss} (c) and (d) and are in good agreement with the exact values obtained from numerical integration.
 Such agreement provides compelling evidence that our diagrammatic method accurately captures classical bifurcation processes.

 While the discussion above suffices for computing the steady state of the oscillator's position $\cl x$, we further note that the steady state can be obtained only from the bare diagrams.
 This simplification will shed light on the connection between the diagrammatic method and the classical harmonic balance method.
 To derive this, we make two observations.
-First, we note that for any diagram evaluated with the bosonic coordinate $\clu A$ in the steady state, the dressed propagator in it, formally defined by \cref{eq:eta-dressed-4} in the quantum case, can be simplified by omitting the Poisson (Husimi) bracket term corresponding to $i\{\cl K,\,\tikzpic{-9}{figsv5_small/notation/dash_box.pdf}\,\}$ in the classical case.
+First, we note that for any diagram evaluated with the bosonic coordinate $\clu A$ in the steady state, the dressed propagator in it, formally defined by \cref{eq:eta-dressed-4} in the quantum case, can be simplified by omitting the Poisson (Husimi) bracket term corresponding to $i\{\cl K,\,\tikzpic{-9}{figsv6_small/notation/dash_box.pdf}\,\}$ in the classical case.
 This can be seen from the definition of the Poisson bracket